uofu-ccts/ema/README.md

 This is an external module used to generate schedules for ecological momentary assessments (EMAs).
 The plugin page allows the user to generate a schedule with random times that surveys are sent to participants.
 A cron job in the background checks the scheduled times every minute, and marks surveys that should sent at that time.

+## Installation

+To install this external module, you will need filesystem access to the `modules` directory in your REDCap server.
+If you do not have access to this directory, contact your REDCap administration or IT team.

 ## Setup

 ### Required instruments and events